Michigan plans to charge ex-Gov. Snyder in Flint water probe

 Two people with knowledge of the planned prosecution told the AP on Tuesday that the attorney general’s office has informed defense lawyers about indictments in Flint and told them to expect initial court appearances soon.
 They spoke to the AP on condition of anonymity because they were not authorized to speak publicly.

 The AP could not determine the nature of the charges against Snyder, former health department director Nick Lyon and others who were in the Snyder administration.
-The attorney general’s office declined to comment on details of the ongoing investigation.
-Spokeswoman Courtney Covington Watkins said investigators were “working diligently” and “will share more as soon as we’re in a position to do so.”
+Courtney Covington Watkins, a spokeswoman for the attorney general’s office, said only that investigators were “working diligently” and “will share more as soon as we’re in a position to do so.”

 Snyder’s attorney didn’t return calls seeking comment.